STOR-i/GaussianProcesses.jl/README.md

-# GaP.jl
+# GaussianProcesses.jl

 A Gaussian Processes package for Julia.

 This package is still in the early stages of development.
-If you have any suggestions to improve the package, or if you've noticed a bug, then please post an [issue] (https://github.com/STOR-i/GaP.jl/issues/new) for us and we'll get to it as quickly as we can.
+If you have any suggestions to improve the package, or if you've noticed a bug, then please post an [issue] (https://github.com/STOR-i/GaussianProcesses.jl/issues/new) for us and we'll get to it as quickly as we can.
 Pull requests are also welcome.

 ## Introduction